 The System has been maintained in good repair, working order, and condition.
-Using the GEC Annual Inspection Rating Scale, no observations were rated below a 3 on the four main elements inspected.
+Using the GEC Annual Inspection Rating Scale in Table 1, no observations were rated below a 2 on the four main elements inspected.

 The following sections include observations from each corridor with respect to the four main elements: roadway, bridges, walls, and facilities/buildings.
 Upcoming projects and additional recommendations to address these are presented in the following section.